 - Fasteners are more susceptible to fatigue failures.

 - Joints will be less resistant to vibration and other loosening effects.

-At this point the reader is likely thinking, “These are the manufacturer’s responsibilities and within their control.
-I can’t afford the resources to do my job the way I’d like to, never mind help with theirs.”
+At this point, the reader is likely thinking, “These are the manufacturer’s responsibilities and within their control.
+I cannot afford the resources to do my job the way I would like, never mind help with theirs.”
 True as those points may be, trends show increasingly competitive markets with direct online purchases gaining traction and setting a low floor for prices.
-Sitting pat isn’t a safe bet for a sustainable future.
-Rather, providing supporting services your customer needs and recognizes will be an increasingly important differentiator.
+Being inflexible is not a safe bet for a sustainable future.
+Providing support services to your customer needs and recognizes will be an increasingly important differentiator.

 While reacting to problems effectively when they arise can build credibility, the best way to add value and build customer loyalty is to proactively work to prevent them.
-The problem is the vast majority of joints don’t cause problems that put your fasteners in a bad light, and joints that will become problems are rarely obvious until it’s too late.
+The vast majority of joints do not cause problems that put your fasteners in a bad light and joints that will become problems are rarely obvious until it is too late.
 So short of hiring a team of experienced application engineers or enlisting a fastener consultant, what steps can be taken?

-In short, get to know your customers and their products.
+Be sure to know your customers and their products.
 It can be surprising how often a customer is just a name to a supplier, without much time invested into what they make and how and where their products are used.
-And while spending some time on their website or talking with their fastener buyer is a good start, there is no substitute for time on the manufacturing floor.
+Spending time on their website or talking with their fastener buyer is a good start, there is no substitute for time on the manufacturing floor.
 Chances are, sales and vendor managed inventory reps are already visiting the facility, so make the most of their time there.
 Some areas to investigate may include:

 - What is the nature of their assembly equipment?